While you're social distancing, leverage these tips to improve your job prospects

 5) Prepare Your Resume

-The New York Times reported that the rise in initial unemployment claims for the week of March 9 "is larger than any week-to-week movement that occurred during (or since) the 2008 financial crisis."
+The New York Times reported that the rise in initial unemployment claims for the week of March 9 was "larger than any week-to-week movement that occurred during (or since) the 2008 financial crisis."

-The US job market will likely become significantly more competitive as we recover from the coronavirus crisis, making it important that your resume is top-notch.
+Due to high levels of uncertainty, the US job market will likely become significantly more competitive as we recover from the current economic crisis, making it important that your resume is top-notch.

 To help you stand out from similar applicants, create an achievement-based resume that highlights how you added value to each organization you were a part of.

-Even if jobs are in short supply at the moment, getting your job application materials ready now will enable you to hit the ground running as soon as the economy picks back up.
+Even if jobs are in short supply now, getting your application materials ready and optimizing your job search strategy will help ensure you to hit the ground running.